boostorg/redis/README.md

 * Execute the request.

 Multiple calls to `connection::async_exec` are synchronized automatically so that different operations (or coroutines) don't have to be aware of each other.

-The implementation also supports server side pushes on the same connection object that is being used to execute commands, for example, the coroutine below reads pushes (see subscriber.cpp)
+Server side pushes can be received on the same connection object that is being used to execute commands, for example (see subscriber.cpp)

 ```cpp
 net::awaitable<void> receive_pushes(connection& db)